DoctorLogicProduct/dltest/_pages/products/search-amplifier/search-amplifier.md

   component_css: hero
   class: search-amplifier-hero
   headline: "Amplify Your Practice with Medical SEO"
-  text: "Medical practices aspire to dominate their local market and be top of Google.
-With our proven experience executing Medical SEO strategies, your website will receive an increase in website traffic, which will result in new patient visits and increase in revenue."
+  text: "Medical practices aspire to dominate their local market and be at the top of Google.
+With our proven experience executing Medical SEO strategies, your website will receive a boost in website traffic, which will result in new patient visits and an increase in revenue."
   btn:
   img: "/img/products/search-amplifier/hero-img.svg"
   alt: "DoctorLogic Search Amplifier"